 We arrived at our first campsite and got to work unloading all of our gear so the speedboats could return to where they came from.
-We would be camping here for 3 days so would not see them again for a bit.
+We would be camping here and doing day-hikes in this area for 3 days so would not see them again for a while.

 After a demonstration on how to pitch our tents (2 people per tent), and how to pitch the main cook/dining tent, we had plenty of time to chill out and enjoy the amazing location in which we found ourselves – one with a view of 3 glaciers: Karale, Knud Rasmussen and unnamed (though it was suggested it should be called Karl’s Glacier 😉 ).

-We went for a short walk along the shore before dinner, but really it was just about enjoying being in the middle of nowhere and starting to get to know one another.
+We went for a short hike along the shore before dinner, but really it was just about enjoying being in the middle of nowhere and starting to get to know one another.

 Dinner was Arctic Char cooked over coals, salad and potatoes, plus cake for dessert – though it did take some effort to get the fire going 🙂